Brilight/Brilight.github.io/_pages/about.md

 I am a second-year Ph.D. student in the <a href='http://www.aais.pku.edu.cn'>Academy for Advanced Interdisciplinary Studies </a> and <a href='https://ic.pku.edu.cn'>School of Integrated Cirtuits </a>, Peking University, advised by Prof. Ru Huang([黄如](https://ic.pku.edu.cn/szdw/ysfc/hr/index.htm)), Runsheng Wang([王润声](https://ic.pku.edu.cn/szdw/zzjs/sjzdhyjsxtx1/wrs/index.htm)), and Yibo Lin([林亦波](https://yibolin.com)).

-My research focus on AI for EDA, especially for physical (lithography, electromagnetic, thermal, and stress) simulation.
+My research focuses on using AI for physical verification and design optimization in EDA.
+I am exploring the use of deep learning techniques to optimize designs for manufacturability and accelerate physical simulation while maintaining interpretability and adherence to physical principles.
+The ultimate goal of my research is to enable faster and more efficient design cycles for complex electronic systems through the integration of AI and EDA.
 I also pay close attention to excellent machine learning technology.
 I am a recipient of the Best Paper Awards Nomination at ICCAD-22.

 # 🔥 News